 ADA (Average Daily Attendance)

 The average number of students attending school each day, used as the basis for state funding calculations.
-RCSD's ADA rate is 93.96%.
+RCSD's ADA rate is about 94.70%.

 ATSI